 Can I view Sentry Mode events on my phone?

 Sentry Mode events cannot be viewed on your phone.
 Recorded videos can only be viewed on the vehicle’s touchscreen, or through the USB drive.
 However, subscribers to Tesla’s Premium Connectivity service can view the cameras live from their phone and talk back to would-be vandals.

 Sentry mode can be turned off or on from the touchscreen or the Tesla phone app.
 Once Sentry mode is turned on, it will automatically activate once the driver leaves the vehicle.
 Owners can also choose to exclude certain addresses from Sentry Mode.

 Sentry Mode uses power from the vehicle’s battery for its cameras, videos and audio systems.
-For every 24 hours of Sentry Mode usage, expect batteries to decrease by about 7%.
-In other estimates, for every hour Sentry Mode is active, expect the vehicle’s range to decrease by one mile (1.6 km).
-Although charging will cost a bit more over the long term, it’s cheap insurance for the peace of mind that Sentry Mode provides Tesla owners.
+For every hour Sentry Mode is active, expect the vehicle’s range to decrease by 1 mile ( or 1.6 km).
+The amount of battery usage is affected by how often Sentry Mode has been activated.